 Alabama’s personal exemption is $1,500 if your filing status is single or married filing separately, or $3,000 if your status is married filing jointly or head of family with a qualifying person.
 If you’re a dependent or student, you can still claim your own personal exemption, even if you’re claimed as a dependent on someone else’s tax returns.

-The state offers several deductions.
-Here are a few that are available for 2018:
+The state offers several tax deductions.
+Here are a few that are available for 2019.

 - Form 40 without payment: P.O.
 Box 154, Montgomery, AL 36135-0001